CumulusNetworks/docs/content/cumulus-netq-45/NetQ-Overview/NetQ-Command-Line-Overview.md

 ### Trace Commands

-The `trace` commands lets you view the available paths between two nodes on the network currently and at a time in the past.
+The {{<link title="trace" text="netq trace commands">}} lets you view the available paths between two nodes on the network currently and at a time in the past.
 You can perform a layer 2 or layer 3 trace, and view the output in one of three formats: JSON, pretty, and detail.
 JSON output provides the output in a JSON file format for ease of importing to other applications or software.
 Pretty output lines up the paths in a pseudo-graphical manner to help visualize multiple paths.
 Detail output is useful for traces with higher hop counts where the pretty output wraps lines, making it harder to interpret the results.
 The detail output displays a table with a row for each path.

 The trace command syntax is: